DDHarry/Erlang_Quick_guide_and_Training/README.md

 ### Table of content
 ---

-1). **01_Erlang_basics** - The basics about the Erlang programming language, sequential and also concurrent programming:
+1). **01_Sequential_Erlang** - The basics about the Erlang programming language, sequential and also concurrent programming:
 - atoms, variables,
 - MFA, Module, Function, Arguments,
 - lists, lists comprehension,
+- recursion, tail-recursion,
 - funs, lambda functions,
 - records, maps
 - BIFs,guards,
+- types,
 - ETS, DETS, Mnesia;

-2). **02_Erlang_idioms** - More in-depth coverage of some essential constructions specific to Erlang or, sometimes to the functional programming languages:
-- recursion, tail-recursion,
-- more funs,
-- types;

-3). **03_Distributed_Erlang** - Distributed, or concurrent Erlang, a main feature of this programming language:
+2). **02_Distributed_Erlang** - Distributed, or concurrent Erlang, a main feature of this programming language:
 - message passing,
 - receive, select,
 - spawn processes;

+3). **03_Deeper Erlang** - Deeper than you think; profiling ...

 4). **04_Erlang_Problems_Solutions** - Some exerices and problems.
 Most of them are derived from the Erlang official documentation, others come from the referenced books listed at the bottom of this page.

-5). **05_Deeper Erlang** - Deeper than you think; profiling ...

-6). hello.erl - the very classic "Hello the World".
+5). hello.erl - the very classic "Hello the World".